smar377/kubernetes/cka-with-practice-tests-udemy/3-scheduling/7-static-pods-lab/README.md

-### 1. How many static pods exist in this cluster in all namespaces?
+### 1. How many static Pods exist in this cluster in all namespaces?

 Run the command: